salt-formulas/reclass/README-extensions.rst

 set the value of pillarenv takes precedence.

 Currently in order to use this functionality the default salt reclass adapter provided with salt must be overridden.
-Place the file contrib/reclass_adapter.py in the pillar directory of the salt master extension_modules directory.
+Place the file contrib/modules/pillar/reclass_adapter.py in the pillar directory of the salt master extension_modules directory and the file contrib/modules/tops/reclass_adapter.py in the tops directory of the salt master extension_modules directory.

 Git storage type